 Andrew Williams, fulfils the role of Chair.
 Andrew has a substantive NHS consultant podiatrist post at the Royal Liverpool Hospital in musculoskeletal practice.
 His specialist interests include biomechanics of the lower limb, injection therapy and diagnostic ultrasound.
 Additionally Andrew has a consultant role at Cheshire Spire Hospital.
 A recently appointed consultant fellow of the Institute he brings substantial experience in both the NHS and private sectors to the role of Chair of the Medicines and Procedures committee.

-Abid Ali is Chair of Education at The Institute of Chiropodists and Podiatrists.
-A specialist musculoskeletal triage podiatrist in the NHS he is also clinical director of the Biomechanix clinic in Warwick.
+Abid Ali is a specialist musculoskeletal triage podiatrist in the NHS he is also clinical director of the Biomechanix clinic in Warwick.
 His specialist interests include injection therapies, orthotic prescription, ultrasound, sports injuries and paediatric gait anomalies.
 He is an experienced lecturer who regularly shares his wide knowledge with branches and national meetings.
 He is also a consultant fellow of the Institute.

 Somuz Miah, has an extended-scope primary care practice in Birmingham and also is a consultant at the Warwick Biomechanix clinic.
 Somuz is a podiatrist independent prescriber and has substantial experience in various pharmaceutical therapies, by injection, topical or oral routes for a variety of podiatric pathologies.
 Somuz has recently taken on the role of acting Treasurer for the current IOCP executive board.
 He is also a consultant fellow of the Institute.